-ARTICLE 30 - 31.
-Tuition Reimbursement
+ARTICLE 30 - Tuition Reimbursement

-The employer shall establish a tuition reimbursement account in the Fire Department budget in the amount of \$8,000 for each year of the agreement.
-The department and the Union-shall develop and monitor a program for the disbursement of these funds to eligible union-members.
-Agreement.
+The employer shall establish a tuition reimbursement account in the Fire Department budget in the amount of \$58,000 for each year of the Agreement.
 Twenty thousand dollars (\$20,000) of the funds will be accessible by any unit member; the remaining thirty-eight thousand dollars (\$38,000) will be set aside for use by those unit members participating in the 2017 Company Officer Step Program.
 Funds will be used to reimburse eligible employees for the costs of tuition (up to Eastern Oregon University rates), books and fees according to a program developed and monitored by the Department and the Union.
 At the end of each year, any undistributed funds may be used to provide additional reimbursement to any eligible employee who was not fully reimbursed for an eligible expense.

-ARTICLE 31 - 32.
-Substance Abuse Prevention Policy
+ARTICLE 31 - Substance Abuse Prevention Policy

-- 31.1 The Union and the City agree that the Substance Abuse Prevention Policy shall apply to all members of the bargaining unit outlined in appendix HAppendix E. - 31.2 The City will conduct periodic training of all personnel, including supervisory personnel, in the content of the policy and in the means and methods whereby supervisory staff may identify characteristics triggering a "reasonable suspicion" testing process. - 31.3 The City will endeavor to make available to any employee, at the time he/shethey may be required to undergo testing under the policy, a summary of the following: how and where the test will be administered, what the employee should do pending the outcome of the test results, and what may occur based on a positive test result. - 31.4 Failure on the part of the City to provide this information to an employee prior to administering a test under the policy shall not void the results of the test nor shall it be considered a grievable action under the contract.
+- 31.1 The Union and the City agree that the Substance Abuse Prevention Policy shall apply to all members of the bargaining unit outlined in Appendix E. - 31.2 The City will conduct periodic training of all personnel, including supervisory personnel, in the content of the policy and in the means and methods whereby supervisory staff may identify characteristics triggering a "reasonable suspicion" testing process. - 31.3 The City will endeavor to make available to any employee, at the time they may be required to undergo testing under the policy, a summary of the following: how and where the test will be administered, what the employee should do pending the outcome of the test results, and what may occur based on a positive test result. - 31.4 Failure on the part of the City to provide this information to an employee prior to administering a test under the policy shall not void the results of the test nor shall it be considered a grievable action under the contract.

-ARTICLE 32 - 33.
-Paydays and Payroll Deductions
+ARTICLE 32 - Paydays and Payroll Deductions